Child's Play (British game show)

-Child's Play was a British game show based on a U.S. format of the same name.
+Child's Play is a British game show based on the American format of the same name.
 It aired on ITV from 7 January 1984 to 26 August 1988 and was hosted by Michael Aspel.
 The first series was produced by Keith Stewart with subsequent series produced by Richard Hearsey who also worked on the first series as associate producer.

 Format

 Two teams, consisting of one celebrity and one contestant, competed.
 The object of the game was to correctly identify words based on videotaped definitions given by primary school-age children.
 The game was played in four rounds.

 Round 1

 In the first round, a word was given to the home audience and a video clip of a child defining that word was played.
 Any incriminating words (including the word itself) were censored.
 Once the clip ended, the team in control had a chance to guess the word; a correct response earned 15 points.
 If the team was incorrect, the opponents viewed a clip of another child defining the same word; a correct response earned 10 points.
 If the opponents were wrong, control passed back to the team that was shown the first clip, who saw one final clip (usually of an older child, and the answer usually not that hard to guess by this point); a correct response earned 5 points.
 If that team was still wrong, Aspel announced the correct answer and no points were awarded.
 The first round continued, with teams alternating control on words, until time was called.